fbpx

 Samantha and Evan

-About this family: Our family has been on the Upper West Side for several years now.
+About our family: Our family has been on the Upper West Side for several years now.
 We have a son and a daughter and we love being part of the Rodeph Sholom community.

 Favorite Rodeph Sholom School moment: Seeing our son have so much fun at school.